Skip to main content

 - output_contains: "usage"

-See the full cli-bench.yaml Reference for all options.
+See the Example Benchmark Suite for a complete, copy-paste-ready project, or the full YAML Reference for all options.

 2. Run the benchmark